Sam Barlow (game designer): Influences

 Barlow frequently cites novelists and film directors as having influenced his work.
 He claims that Hitchcock, Luis Buñuel and J. G. Ballard influenced his work on Silent Hill: Shattered Memories.
-Both Silent Hill titles reference Shakespeare (Silent Hill: Origins features a performance of The Tempest, whilst Silent Hill: Shattered Memories has multiple references to Twelfth Night).
+Both Silent Hill titles reference Shakespeare (Silent Hill: Origins features a performance of The Tempest, while Silent Hill: Shattered Memories has multiple references to Twelfth Night).
 He has also been inspired by David Lynch, Mark Z. Danielewski, Paul Auster, Shirley Jackson, The Exorcist and Gene Wolfe.
 Consistently his most frequently cited influence is Hitchcock, for example: "I bored everyone with Hitchcock and talking about his techniques and his ideas of suspense" and "Hitchcock said that all horror goes back to childhood, that's why it's a universal thing – it's a fundamental".
 Barlow cites Cronenberg's The Fly and Paul Schrader's Cat People as showing how best to reboot an existing story.